-This draft appropriate assessment report assesses the likelihood of significant effects of a proposed Fishery Natura Plan (FNP) for seed mussel (2023-2027) on those qualifying interests (habitats and species) in Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) in the Irish Sea which could not be discounted during the screening process.
-Following further analysis where the possibility of significant effects cannot be discounted mitigation measures are proposed.
+This appropriate assessment report assesses the likelihood of significant effects of a proposed Fishery Natura Plan (FNP) for seed mussel (2023-2027) on those qualifying interests (habitats and species) in Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) in the Irish Sea which could not be discounted during an earlier screening process.
+Following further analysis, where the possibility of significant effects cannot be discounted, mitigation measures are proposed.
+Views from a public consultation on the proposed mitigations, as described in an earlier draft of this final assessment, are incorporated.
+Final recommendations and conclusions are presented.